 - Have your client & family numbers and course numbers written out next to you, along with your credit card to pay so you don’t have to scramble to find the necessary information

-- Create a list of options: make sure you have a second and even third choice written out in case your preferred program and times already full
+- Create a list of options: make sure you have a second and even third choice written out in case your preferred program and time is already full

 - Be sure to check out the offerings at several community centres, even those outside your immediate district